 (a) General.
 Public vessels of the United States and tugs with tows must be passed through the draw span of each drawbridge listed in this section at anytime.

 (2) NE 14th Street bridge, mile 1055.0 at Pompano.
-The draw shall open on the quarter-hour and quarter hour.
+The draw shall open on the quarter-hour and three-quarter hour.

 Hillsboro Inlet Bridge Schedule

 117.289 Hillsboro Inlet

 The drawspans of the SR A-1-A Drawbridge, mile 0.3 at Hillsboro Beach, must be opened on signal; except from 7 a.m. to 6 p.m., the drawspans need to be opened only on the hour, quarter hour, half hour, and three quarter hour.
 Public vessels of the United States and tugs with tows must be passed at anytime.